ypaulsussman/yblog/content/posts/Idea for Daily UA Regimen.md

   - "Language Learning"
   - "Ukrainian"
   - "Ed Tech"
-description: "These are my thoughts on rereading several ideas I'd jotted down on the topic of learning a language while away from the country that speaks it."
+description: "These are my thoughts on how I might expand my current personal system for learning a language while away from the country that speaks it."
 ---

 ## Where We've Come From